-Now as to M. de la Motte, he being already defervedly famous for all forts of Lyric poetry, was fo far introduced by her into those beauties of the Epic kind (tho' but in that way of translation) as not to resist the pleasure and hope of reputation, by attempting that in verse, which had been applauded fo much for the difficulty of doing it even in profe; knowing how this, well executed, must extremely transcend the other.
+Now as to M. de la Motte, he being already deservedly famous for all forts of Lyric poetry, was so far introduced by her into those beauties of the Epic kind (tho' but in that way of translation) as not to refift the pleasure and hope of reputation, by attempting that in verse, which had been applauded so much for the difficulty of doing it even in profe; knowing how this. well executed, must extremely transcend the other.